 Many individuals worked together to produce the mosaics decorating Glencairn.
 The principal designers were Winfred S. Hyatt and Robert Glenn.
 The glass factory produced mosaic tesserae in many different shades.
 Slabs of mosaic glass, rolled out onto a marver, had to be cut by hand into the small pieces.
 The installation of the mosaics, on both walls and ceilings, was a complex, multi-step process.

 In Glencairn both the first floor and the fifth-floor chapel contain large-scale mosaics.
-The walls of the first-floor entryway are covered in mosaic designs with symbols representing church, country, family and education—a theme that continues up the stairway to the second floor.
-Beyond the entryway, the Bird Room features mosaic birds on the partitioned ceiling and a large mosaic of a white peacock on the wall.
+The walls of the first-floor entryway are covered in mosaic designs (Figure 1) with symbols representing church, country, family and education—a theme that continues up the stairway to the second floor.
+Beyond the entryway, the Bird Room features mosaic birds on the partitioned ceiling and a large mosaic of a white peacock on the wall (Figure 5).
 The peacock mosaic is set into a recessed arch, providing an unusual backdrop for an ancient Egyptian libation bowl.